papyri/site-docs/checklist.md

 = _The Archive of Hor_, ed.
 J.D.
 Ray.
 London 1976.
 (Egypt Exploration Society, Texts from Excavations, 2).
 Nos.
 1—65; no. 1 is Greek, the rest Demotic.
 [EES]

 ### O.Joach.
 = _Die Prinz-Joachim-Ostraka_, ed.
 F. Preisigke and W. Spiegelberg.
 Strassburg 1914.
 (Schriften der Wissenschaftliche Gesellschaft in Strassburg 19).
 Nos.
 1—22 are Greek, nos.
 23—29 Demotic.
-Greek texts reprinted as SB III 6027—6034, 6920—6933.
-[Rp.
-CG] [Online: Oriental Institute](https://oi-idb-static.uchicago.edu/multimedia/1343/PJO.pdf)
+Greek texts reprinted as SB III 6027—6034, 6920—6933. &#91;Rp.
+CG&#93; [Online: Oriental Institute](https://oi-idb-static.uchicago.edu/multimedia/1343/PJO.pdf)

 ### O.Kellis
 = _Greek Ostraka from Kellis_, ed.
 K. A. Worp.
 Oxford 2004.
 (Dakhleh Oasis Project: Monograph 13).
 Nos.
 1-293.
 Plates contain illustrations of the texts except for nos.
 13, 23, 31, 58, 90, 141, 153, 160, 162—268, 284, 287 and 289.
 Included also is a CD which contains the same illustrations in PDF format.
 [Oxbow]